Part IX debt agreements

 - Unlike an informal agreement to settle debts, a debtor does not have to get all creditors to agree to a debt agreement proposal.

 - The debtor can keep their assets, unless the terms of the debt agreement provide otherwise.
-It might be possible to keep a house – however, be very cautious here as if the payments under the debt agreement are too high, then you may fall into Money owed that is due on a certain date and is late being paid (overdue). on your A restriction attached to ownership of property to secure the repayment of money borrowed.
-The mortgage stops the owner of the property selling it until they have paid off the debt. and the house A document that sets out what a person wants to happen to their money and other property after they die. be repossessed and sold anyway.
+It might be possible to keep a house – however, be very cautious here as if the payments under the debt agreement are too high, then you may fall into arrears on your mortgage and the house will be repossessed and sold anyway.

 Disadvantages of debt agreements